Denis D Corin

 Kristin Marvin Keller

 Kristin Keller is the Chief Commercial Officer of Q BioMed, focused on driving the global commercialization of its in-market product, Strontium89, as well as contributing strategic insight and direction to the company’s portfolio of earlier stage assets.
 Kristin is a seasoned pharmaceutical marketer and strategist with deep experience in the specialty and orphan drug space.
 She has spent over 20 years working on pharmaceutical, biotech and medical device brands for both small biotech companies such as Actelion, Raptor, Alexion and Biomarin as well as larger pharma like Novartis, Sanofi, AstraZeneca and Roche.
 She has helped lead the global commercial strategy development and execution of many notable launches, particularly in the rare disease space.
 Kristin received a bachelor’s degree in developmental psychology from Mills College after completing an honors pre-med/biochemistry program at the University of Massachusetts-Amherst.

-Mr. Fatzinger is the Q BioMed Head of Global Regulatory Affairs, responsible for providing strategic regulatory oversight to Q BioMed product development and commercialization.
+Mr. Fatzinger is our strategic advisor for Global Regulatory Affairs, responsible for providing strategic regulatory oversight to Q BioMed product development and commercialization.
 Geoff is a highly experienced, results-oriented global regulatory professional, with very strong strategic capabilities and a very solid technical background that has allowed him to lead companies and projects to new levels of success in a variety of highly competitive industries, cutting-edge markets, and fast-paced environments.